Runtime selection

 | Haiku 4.5 | claude-haiku-4-5 | Fastest for quick answers | $1 | $5 | $0.10 |

-The default runtime is Claude Code with Sonnet 4.6.
+xhigh effort, adaptive thinking, and summarized thinking display.
 Runtime defaults and model display names are defined in lib/agent/runtime-registry.ts.

 Model-specific capabilities

-| Feature | Available on | Fallback for other models |
+Some features are only available on certain models:| Feature | Available on | Fallback for other models |

-Effort: max | Opus 4.6 only | high |
+Effort: max | Opus 4.8, Opus 4.6, Sonnet 4.6 | high |

-Thinking: adaptive | Opus 4.6 only | enabled |
+Thinking: adaptive | Opus 4.8, Opus 4.6, Sonnet 4.6 | disabled |

 How switching works

-Switching from Sonnet to Opus mid-conversation means the next message spawns a new Claude CLI process with --model claude-opus-4-6 --resume <sessionId>.
+The user selects a runtime model and runtime-specific parameters from the composer.
+Each message carries the normalized runtime settings through the full stack:--model claude-opus-4-8 --resume <sessionId>.
 The CLI reads the session JSONL (which includes all previous Sonnet messages), sends the full history to the API with the new model, and continues the conversation.
 Effort and thinking settings take effect on the same call.

 Second stores provider-native session state per runtime on the run document.
 When the user keeps using a runtime whose native session state is current, the next message sends only the latest user prompt plus that runtime’s session state.
 When the user switches to another runtime, Second uses the persisted provider-agnostic UIMessage[] transcript as the handoff layer.
 The chat route builds a bounded neutral transcript for the messages that the target runtime has not already seen, then appends the latest user message.
 The target runtime receives that handoff as plain prompt context plus its own provider session state when one exists.